F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_clustering.rst

 The F5® LBaaSv2 agent and driver can manage BIG-IP® :term:`device service clusters`, providing :term:`high availability`, :term:`mirroring`, and :term:`failover` services within your OpenStack cloud.

 The F5 agent applies LBaaS configuration changes to each BIG-IP :term:`device` in a cluster at the same time, in real time.
-This is referred to in the :ref:`Agent Configuration File` as ``replication mode``.
-Replication mode makes it unnecessary to use  BIG-IP's '`configuration synchronization`_ mode' for LBaaS objects managed by the agent.
+It is unnecessary to use BIG-IP's '`configuration synchronization`_ mode' to sync LBaaS objects managed by the agent across the devices in a cluster.

 Use Case
 --------